Dear reader of ADxS.org, please excuse the disruption.

 1.1.2.
 The original RST (Gray, 1990)

-The “old” RST, according to which the BAS system should react to reward stimuli, the BIS to punishment stimuli and non-reward stimuli, and the FFS to existentially threatening stimuli, whereby these three systems acted independently of each other, could not conclusively explain a number of reactions.
+The “old” RST, according to which the BAS system should react to reward stimuli, the BIS to punishment stimuli and non-reward, and the FFS to existentially threatening stimuli, with these three systems acting independently of each other, could not conclusively explain a number of reactions.

 2. Behavioral Inhibition System (BIS)